 The contributions of the project partners to the enabling technologies can be summarised as follows:

-Existing technologies and infrastructure comprises the ingest of external data sources (Nokia Bell Labs, through their WorldWide Stream (WWS) analysis platform), a cloud computing platform and networking infrastructure (provided by Amsterdam ArenA, DIA, KPN and Nokia Bell Labs) and public displays (KoçSistem and Bosch).
+Existing technologies and infrastructure comprises the ingest of external data sources (Nokia Bell Labs, through their WorldWide Stream (WWS) analysis platform), a cloud computing platform and networking infrastructure (provided by Amsterdam ArenA, DIA, KPN and Nokia Bell Labs) and public displays (KoçSistem and Samsung).

-New infrastructure consists of data and video acquisition and capture platforms (Bosch, ETRI, MOOOVR, Inmotio and TNO), a data analysis, brokering and orchestration platform (Nokia Bell Labs, KPN, iMinds) and a video brokering and orchestration platform (Bor, Nokia Bell Labs, TNO).
+New infrastructure consists of data and video acquisition and capture platforms (Bosch, ETRI, Inmotio and TNO), a data analysis, brokering and orchestration platform (Nokia Bell Labs, KPN, Imec) and a video brokering and orchestration platform (Bor, Nokia Bell Labs, TNO).

-Within MOS2S new enabling technologies will be developed, such as video and data analysis, processing, and publishing (Bor, Nokia Bell Labs, iMinds and Kiswe), a mobile video capture and streaming module (TNO, Kiswe) and a video streaming and delivery module (DIA, KPN).
+Within MOS2S new enabling technologies will be developed, such as video and data analysis, processing, and publishing (Bor, Nokia Bell Labs, Imec and Kiswe), a mobile video capture and streaming module (TNO, Kiswe) and a video streaming and delivery module (DIA, Samsung and KPN).

-Finally, MOS2S will deliver new applications and services, such as professional dashboards (VRT, TNO, iMinds, Tmob) and mobile applications (GameOn, Kiswe, Tmob).
+Finally, MOS2S will deliver new applications and services, such as professional dashboards (VRT, TNO, Imec) and mobile applications (GameOn, Kiswe).

 These technologies -- the platforms and enabling technologies in particular -- will be further described and detailed in sections 2.3.1 and 2.3.2.